Reanalyzing DESI DR1: 2. Constraints on Dark Energy, Spatial Curvature, and Neutrino Masses: Results

 Tab.~\ref{tab:chi2} lists the significance of the preference for the $\wa$ model over $\ld$, based on the $\Delta\chi^2_{\rm MAP}$, evaluated at the maximum a posteriori (MAP) points.

-The addition of FS information reduces the evidence for the $\wa$ model in the $\cmb+\bao$ analysis from $2.9\sigma$ to $2.8\sigma$.
-When combined with SNe, the inclusion of the DESI DR1 FS data slightly increases the preference for the dynamical dark energy, with the significance ranging from $2.9\sigma$ to $4.3\sigma$, depending on the choice of supernova dataset.
+The addition of FS information \resub{slightly increases} the evidence for the $\wa$ model in the $\cmb+\bao$ analysis from $2.8\sigma$ to $2.9\sigma$.
+When combined with SNe, the inclusion of the DESI DR1 FS data increases the preference for the dynamical dark energy \resub{by $0.2\sigma$ across all three SNe datasets.
+The overall preference for evolving dark energy ranges from $2.9\sigma$ to $4.3\sigma$, depending on the choice of supernova dataset.} \resub{These frequentist tests are consistent with the Bayesian results derived from the marginalized two-dimensional posterior in the $(w_0,w_a)$ plane reported in Tab.~\ref{tab:w0wa}, with the largest difference of $0.6\sigma$ found for the CMB+BAO+DESY5 analysis.
+In that case, the Bayesian significance reaches $4.7\sigma$, where uncertainties in the normalization of the two-dimensional posterior become non-negligible due to the sparse sampling of the distribution tails in the MCMC analysis.
+We therefore caution against over-interpreting the Bayesian result in this instance. }